 In recent times, business expansion became the impetus for the unprecedented growth of globalization.

-What is globalization?
+What is Globalization?

-Nobel Prize winner Amartya Sen, an economist, said the globalization brought economic benefits to many people and provided cultural and scientific enrichment worldwide.
-The United Nations predicted that poverty could be eradicated in the 21st century due to globalization.
-Globalization has many benefits and some of the more important ones are here.
+Nobel Prize winner Amartya Sen, an economist, said globalization brought economic benefits to many people and provided cultural and scientific enrichment worldwide.
+The United Nations predicted that poverty could potentially be eradicated by globalization.

 - Corporations acquire a competitive advantage through globalization.
 It helps them lower their costs of operation.

-- It encourages many companies to specialize, increase their capital, improve their research and development efforts and help them innovate.
+- It encourages many companies to specialize, increase their capital, improve their research and development efforts, and help them innovate.